ethz-gtc/npc-engine/README.md

 They aim at 1000 visits per planning, but if not enough computational power is available, planning might end earlier.
 In that case, the plan quality degrades.
 The simulation runs at 25 frames per second.

+A world agent, with only one "step" action, manages the decrease of food per agent, every 10 frames; and the regrow of the grass, for tiles having 1 or 2 unit of food, every 30 frames.

 Source directory: [`ecosystem`](npc-engine-core/examples/ecosystem/)